 - What is different about this quest?: Explore locations to make progress, Underworld deck, different plots and villains.

 - Solo or Multiplayer?: I would suggest players handle this scenario with up to 2-3 people.
 In solo, it might be hard to find enough locations to clear, while in a 4 player game you might be location locked.
 You can try with 4 players, but bring some location control cards to handle a large number of locations that might get revealed.
 Solo players will also have to have ways to deal with a lot of enemies engaging because of the Underworld keyword.
 In multiplayer, this becomes less of an issue.
+If you only have yourself to play with, consider doing this scenario two-handed, it helps broaden your deckspace a little and solves some problems you might have on your own.

 - Can I run side-quests for this scenario?: Absolutely.
 The first 2 stages of the quest will require you to clear 4 locations each in order to progress.
 All excess progress on the quest card is wasted.
 This could be used to clear some side-quests for at least 6 turns.
 This can make the game a little easier for players.